AlexandrErohin/home-assistant-flightradar24/README.md

 ```

 ### <a id="flightradar24-card">Flightradar24 Map Card</a>
-Built-in Lovelace card with an OpenStreetMap of your monitored area, aircraft markers, optional flight tracks, and a list of flights currently in the area.
+Built-in Lovelace card with an OpenStreetMap of your monitored area, aircraft markers, optional flight tracks, an optional marker at the centre of the area, and a list of flights currently in the area.

 The card is registered automatically when the integration is loaded — no manual Lovelace resource setup is required.